 - 1. Evidence based items or services that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force which includes cervical cancer and HPV screening, colorectal cancer screening, and mammography screening. - 2.
 Immunizations that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention with respect to an individual. - 3.
 Evidence-informed preventive care and screenings for infants, children, and adolescents, in accordance with comprehensive guidelines supported by the Health Resources and Services Administration. - 4.
-Additional preventive care and screenings not included in (1) above, in accordance with comprehensive guidelines supported by the Health Resources and Services Administration for women.
+Additional preventive care and screenings not included in (1) above, in accordance with comprehensive guidelines supported by the Health Resources and Services Administration for women. - 5.
+Depression screening in adults, including pregnant and post-partum women, children and adolescents in compliance with USPSTF recommendations. - 6.
+Coverage for obesity or weight reduction or control services for children age six and over who qualify as obese, and adult patients who have a body mass index of 30 kg/meter squared or higher.
+Service include: - a.
+Medical Nutritional Therapy (MNT) and Clinical Nutritional Therapy, including: - i.
+Initial assessment and intervention: - ii.
+Subsequent Individual Reassessment and Intervention; and - iii.
+Group Appointments; - b.
+Nutritional and Dietetic Counseling: - i.
+Individual and Group; - c.
+Annual, face-to-face IBT for CVD (cardiovascular disease);

-- 5. Covers without cost sharing: - a.
+- d.
+Face-to-Face Behavioral Counseling for Obesity; - e.
+Weight management classes, non-physician provider; and - f.
+Nutrition classes, non-physician provider. - 7.
+Covers without cost sharing: - a.
 Screening for Tobacco Use; and - b.
 For those who Use Tobacco products, at least two (2) cessation attempts per year.
 For this purpose, covering a cessation attempt includes coverage for: - i.
 Four (4) tobacco cessation counseling sessions of at least ten (10) minutes each (including telephone counseling, group counseling and individual counseling) without prior authorization; and - ii.
-All Food and Drug Administration (FDA) approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen when prescribed by a health care provider without prior authorization.
+All Food and Drug Administration (FDA) approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen when prescribed by a healthcare provider without prior authorization.